Skip to main content

 What the Research Says

-Collagen peptide supplementation for skin health is supported by a growing body of well-designed clinical trials.
-A comprehensive systematic review by de Miranda et al. (2021) analyzed 19 studies totaling 1,125 participants and found that hydrolyzed collagen at 2.5-10 g/day significantly improved skin hydration, elasticity, and wrinkle metrics compared to placebo.
-Proksch et al. (2014) demonstrated in two separate RCTs that specific collagen peptides improved skin elasticity and reduced wrinkle volume within 4-8 weeks.
-Mechanistic studies show that collagen-derived dipeptides (Pro-Hyp and Hyp-Gly) accumulate in skin tissue and stimulate fibroblast proliferation and hyaluronic acid production, explaining the clinical benefits observed.
+Collagen peptides have been extensively studied for their benefits in skin health and beyond.
+A systematic review by de Miranda et al. (2021) analyzed 19 studies involving 1,125 participants, concluding that hydrolyzed collagen supplementation at doses between 2.5 to 10 g/day improved skin hydration, elasticity, and wrinkle metrics compared to placebo.
+Proksch et al. (2014) further demonstrated in two randomized controlled trials that specific collagen peptides enhanced skin elasticity and reduced wrinkle volume within 4-8 weeks.

 Benefits of Collagen Peptides